Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Simon Migliano

-The 2025/26 NFL season is about to start, but like every year the same frustrating issue persists: Sunday afternoon out-of-market restrictions on FOX and CBS.
+The new NFL season is almost here, and like every year I face the same frustrating issue: local restrictions on FOX and CBS.

-To stream these out-of-network games, plus all other games, you’ll normally have to sign up to multiple streaming services, like NFL Sunday Ticket, Peacock, and Amazon Prime Video.
-In total, this will cost you over $1,000.00 a year!
+To stream any NFL game, I’d normally have to sign up for multiple streaming services, like NFL Sunday Ticket, Peacock, and Prime Video.
+That would cost over $1,000.00 a year in total!

-Luckily, there is a much cheaper workaround.
+Luckily, I found a much cheaper solution.
 Using a virtual private network (VPN), you can change your IP location to a different city, state, or even country, and watch games unavailable in your area.

-Our favorite, and cheapest, way to watch any game is to connect to a Canadian VPN location and access NFL Game Pass on DAZN Canada.
+My favorite, and cheapest, way to watch any NFL game is to connect to a VPN server in Canada and access NFL Game Pass on DAZN Canada.

-For $19.99 per month, plus the cost of a VPN, you’ll be able to stream every NFL game, including TNF, all Sunday games, MNF, and NFL RedZone all on one platform.
+For $19.99 per month, plus the cost of a VPN, you can watch every NFL game online.
+This includes TNF, all Sunday games, MNF, and NFL RedZone all on one platform.

-If you’re only interested in streaming Sunday afternoon games, you can change IP location to a different US city and get round local FOX and CBS restrictions on services like YouTube TV, Hulu + Live TV and NFL+.
+If you only want to stream Sunday afternoon games, there’s also the option to change your US IP location and get around local FOX and CBS restrictions on YouTube TV, Hulu + Live TV, and NFL+.

 Why Trust Us?